pragmint/open-practices/practices/automate-database-migrations.md

 ### Environment Adaptation
 Do our migration strategies effectively address the unique needs of different environments (development, staging, production)?
 How can we ensure consistency while accommodating environment-specific requirements?

-### Dependency Handling
+### Sequential Dependency Handling
-How effectively do we manage dependencies within our migration scripts?
+How effectively do we manage sequential dependencies within our migration scripts?
 Are there tools or practices we could adopt to better handle complex migrations and dependency chains?

 ### Data Integrity Safeguards
 What measures do we have in place to ensure data integrity during migrations?
 How do we test and validate data before and after migrations to prevent loss or corruption?